 Infiltration testing equipment consisted of a constant head permeameter.

-A test hole was prepared by hand augering an 8.3 cm diameter bore hole to a depth of 50".
+Test hole were prepared by hand augering an 8.3 cm diameter bore hole to a depth of 50".

 Infiltration testing was performed until a constant rate of water drop in the device was achieved.
-Field saturated hydraulic conductivity (Kfs) rates were calculated using the appropriate soil texture chart ("Most structured soils from clays through loams; also includes unstructured medium and fine sands").
+Field saturated hydraulic conductivity (Kfs) rates were calculated using the appropriate soil texture chart (Most structured soils from clays through loams; Also includes unstructured medium and fine sands").